Sections of This Topic Include

 © Copyright Carter McNamara, MBA, PhD

 In today’s highly diverse organizations, the ability to work with people having diverse values and cultures is extremely important.
 An organization’s culture is driven by the values throughout that organization.
-Employees need to feel included — that their values are being recognized, understood and respected.
+Employees need to feel included — that their values are being recognized, understood, and respected.

 They need to feel that their ideas and concerns are being heard.
 Those conditions create strong motivation and momentum for strong satisfaction and performance in their jobs.

-It can be a major challenge to work with people and cultures where others have values, beliefs and certain conventions that are distinctly different from yours.
+It can be a major challenge to work with people and cultures where others have values, beliefs, and certain conventions that are distinctly different from yours.
 Differences can lead to increased resistance to leadership and change because others might not understand and trust you.

 For example, Western cultures tend to be highly rational and value things that are very useful in meeting a current need.
 They value rugged individualism and competition.
-Some cultures might value patience, a sense of community and getting along with others, and still others might value direct authority and privacy.
+Some cultures might value patience, a sense of community, and getting along with others, and still others might value direct authority and privacy.
 Some cultures may be overly deferential to the leader.
 Some cultures are deeply guarded about private matters.

 You and your employees might not even realize that you all have very different values.
 There are no universal laws to ensure conformity in each culture.
-Because of complexities in continually learning the cultures of your organization, it is critical for you to continually be open to differences and ask for help from your employees.
+Because of the complexities in continually learning the cultures of your organization, it is critical for you to continually be open to differences and ask for help from your employees.

 Although working in highly diverse and multicultural organizations comes with its own unique challenges, it comes with many benefits, as well.
 There are few other such powerful experiences in which you can learn so much about people and organizations and also about yourself.
 The following guidelines are intended to focus on the most practical suggestions for appreciating diversity in life and work and also for supporting others and yourself to feel included.

 Here are some articles that add to the above points:

 - To Be Effective, Diversity & Inclusion Must Look Beyond the Business Case